vlbhaskar/Azure203/README.md

+#Azure 203 usefull links

-to run .sh files in linux/unix/mac bash filename.sh
+To run .sh files in linux/unix/mac bash filename.sh

-in widows background to run cmd files windows+Run --> cmd --> in command line enter path of cmd file and enter https://ss64.com/nt/syntax-run.html
+In windows platoform rename the .sh files to .cmd and run cmd files using command promot windows+Run --> cmd --> in command line enter path of cmd file and enter https://ss64.com/nt/syntax-run.html